determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 where the `-i` flags are short for `--include` and they ensure that the following files will be included the directory where the Jupyter notebook will be launched:

 * `detsd-notebook.yaml`: the notebook config file.
 * `detsd`: the python module directory containing the `DetSDTextualInversionPipeline` we will use to generate images.
+* `learned_embeddings_dict_demo.pt`: pickle file containing a `<det-logo-demo>` concept, highly trained on Determined AI logo images.
 * `startup-hook.sh`: a startup script which installs necessary dependencies.
 * `textual_inversion.ipynb`: the to-be-launched notebook.

-New concepts can be loaded into the notebook by specifying the `uuid`s of their corresponding Determined checkpoints in the relevant `uuids` list under the _Load Determined Checkpoints_ section.
-Then simply run the notebook from top to bottom.
+Then, simply run the `textual_inversion.ipynb` notebook from top to bottom.
 Further instructions may be found in the notebook itself.

 ### Cluster Generation